heptarch/heptarch.github.io/drafts/cone.md

 x^3 - 6x^2 + 9x - 4 = 0.
 $$

-Define the parabola $y = x^2$, and write the cubic as
+By defining the parabola $y = x^2$, we can write the cubic as

 $$
-xy - 6y + 9x - 4 = 0,
+xy - 6y + 9x - 4 = 0.
 $$

-the equation of a rectangular hyperbola.
+This is the equation of a rectangular hyperbola.
+Two conic sections meet at at most four points, and in fact, if one intersection is tangent they must cross transversally at the remaining point.

 ## XII. <a href="#toc">Way</a><a id="sec-12" name="sec-12"></a>